wpsh/batch-mark-as-tested/readme.md

 [![Build Status](https://travis-ci.com/wpsh/batch-mark-as-tested.svg?branch=master)](https://travis-ci.com/wpsh/batch-mark-as-tested)

-A simply bash script to update the "Tested up to" version of all your plugins.
+A simple bash script to update the "Tested up to" version for all your plugins.

 ## Requirements